GlobalUnderdog/pharos/README.md

 ## API

+> To get your API key, [sign up for Pharos](https://tutorialhub.globalunderdog.com/signup).

-There are three operations we can perform on a session:
+Once you have your key, there are three operations we can perform on a session:

 - **Upsert**: you can create or update a session when you create a new doc page or modify that doc page.
 The operation is idempotent and will do nothing is no code has changed in the session.
 Pass the data field as a Session object serialized json: